 Revenue stagnated in the years following the Fulbright merger.
 Meanwhile, one of the main benefits of a law firm merger or verein is supposed to be the opportunity for referrals, but referrals between the US Fulbright part of the business and the UK Norton Rose part have not been numerous.

-Since Martyr was elected chief executive of Norton Rose in 2002 the partnership has been run more like a corporate, with centralised decision-making.
-This approach meant the firm was able to push through policy changes that propelled it to its present state, but for some, it rankles.
+After Martyr was elected chief executive of Norton Rose in 2002 the partnership was gradually run more like a corporate, with centralised decision-making.
+This approach has meant the firm was able to push through policy changes that propelled it to its present state, but for some, it rankles.